Wales Rural Development Plan

 funding from the ‘LEADER’ funding pot, which they now manage.

-project ideas will be made via this website.
+be made via this website.

 Welsh Government's website gives up to date information on the